aristanetworks/openmgmt/docs/configuration/mtls.md

 The above commands will generate a private key as well as the Certificate Signing Request (CSR)

-### sign the local client certificate with easy-rsa
+### Sign the Local Client Certificate with Easy-RSA

 Note, that this is going to be a _client_ certificate.
 As our gnmi client will be talking to the gnmi server on the switch.